-The Solution

-VERSOVIEW
+The Solution VERSOVIEW Like instagram for long-form articles, magazines and publications, with integrated chat, rewards and much more.
 VersoView presents each publisher's complete inventory - be it high-street title, corporate communications, staff magazine, niche zine, book or more - in a page-turning format that, with a single click, transforms into a simple, immersive, aesthetically-beautiful reading experience that can be shared, discussed and commented on.

-Shortcut to OpenView

-Titles that have OpenView are highlighted.
+Shortcut to OpenView Titles that have OpenView are highlighted.
 Simply click to open in OpenView.